Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 The Arrange-Act-Assert Pattern

-Structure every test with three clear sections: Arrange (set up the conditions), Act (perform the action), Assert (verify the result).
+Every test should be structured in three clear sections: Arrange (set up the conditions), Act (perform the action), and Assert (verify the result).
 This pattern makes tests predictable and easy to scan.

 def test_password_reset_invalidates_previous_tokens():